CancerScreeningCDS/crcsm-cds/input/pagecontent/2_background.md

 A health IT system for which the CRCSM CDS application will be integrated must support the following capabilities:

-1. Read access of required patient data via FHIR API (see Section on CQL-to-ELM Translator)
+1. Read access of required patient data via FHIR API (see [Section 3.4.3.2](3_specification.html#cql-to-elm-translator))

-2. Write access via FHIR API (outputs of \$apply operation)
+1. Write access via FHIR API (outputs of \$apply operation)

-3. SMART app launch (if using integration options #1 or #3)
+2. SMART app launch (if using integration options #1 or #3)

-4. CDS Hooks services (if using integration options #2 or #3)
+3. CDS Hooks services (if using integration options #2 or #3)

-5. FHIR \$apply operation
+4. FHIR \$apply operation

-6. CQL execution capabilities
+5. CQL execution capabilities

-The last two requirements may be fulfilled with the help of the testing software listed in Section 6.3.
+The last two requirements may be fulfilled with the help of the testing software listed in [Section 3.4.3](3_specification.html#testing-support-tools).
 There are other open sources tools which may help address the other requirements.

 ##### Data Requirements